ravachol/kew/CONTRIBUTING.md

 ### Goal of the project

-The goal of cue is to provide a quick and easy way for people to listen to music with the absolute minimum fuss and bother.
+The goal of cue is to provide a quick and easy way for people to listen to music with the absolute minimum of inconvenience.
 It's a small app, limited in scope and it shouldn't be everything to all people.
 It should continue to be a very light weight app.
 For instance, it's not imagined as a software for dj'ing or as a busy music file manager with all the features.